 Note: If the Queue size is reached, the SDK will attempt to post its contents regardless of when the impression post thread runs.

 The same concept is applied to the events created by using the SDK track() method.
 Here are the parameters corresponding to posting events:

 eventsQueueSize = 500

 The values above will allow the Java SDK to handle up to 1000 events per minute.

 Important Note: What happen if the SDK cannot keep up with the incoming Impressions and Events load?
-The SDK will post the Queue content when it become full, however, in the cause where the load is higher than it could handle, it is always detecting that the queue is full and always posting impressions, once the impressions are posted, then it will clear the queue.
+The SDK will post the Queue content when it becomes full.
+However, in case where the load is higher than it can handle, it will be constantly detecting the queue is full and posting impressions.
+Once the impressions are posted, then it will clear the queue.
 In the meantime, when new impressions are created, they are not stored in the queue (since its full), and thus these new impressions are lost.

-That is why it is important to verify these SDK configuration parameters values against your production Impressions and Events creation rate and make sure the SDK is configured to handle the load successfully
+That is why it is important to verify these SDK configuration parameters values against your production Impressions and Events generation rate and make sure the SDK is configured to handle the load.